 Take back your floors, and turn idle equipment into cash more quickly by contacting Revelation Machinery.
 We facilitate purchases from factories all over the nation to connect buyers to machinery like yours.

 Fill out the form, or call/text us at 618-323-3920

 Below is the information needed to begin the selling process.
 Feel free to reach out to us with any questions about the below requirements.

 We must make an initial assessment of the machine.
 We need the following information to be able to give you the best quote possible.

-(Contact us for the exact requirement of the Fabrication machine you wish to sell)
+Contact us for the exact requirements of the used vertical machining center you wish to sell.

 We need to know what your floor requirements are.
 Can you keep this machine on your floor until it is sold?
 Or do you need the machine off the floor immediately?
 It is very expensive to move machines, so we can save you a lot of money if we keep the machine with you until we can find a buyer who will move the machine themselves.
 There is also the option of consignment arrangements.

 Vertical machining centers have a vertical spindle where the tools will point straight down from the tool holder and cut across the top of the material.
 Vertical machining centers are slightly less expensive than Horizontal Machining Centers.
 VMC’s are also typically enclosed and have a standard of 3 axes, although you can add more.